Important Information For Your Stay at SookePoint Ocean Cottage Resort

 For the comfort of our guests, please note that quiet time is 10:00pm.
 Please be sure to notify the on-call manager on the after-hours phone at 778-535-6027 if you are being disturbed so that we can address the problem quickly

 Please note that drone usage is prohibited due to concerns with guest privacy.

 Our guest fitness center is located in unit 48B and is open during our front desk hours of operation.
 A daily fee of $8 per room applies to the use of the facilities.
 Charges can be applied to your room.

 If you have any trouble with your Wi-Fi or TV’s, please let us know.
 Please note that Canadian cell phones will roam over to US cell providers due to our close proximity to the USA.
 When you are not connected to Wi-Fi, you may need to turn roaming off on your phone settings or you will incur data use charges.

 Smoking is not permitted in the units, on the balconies or near the entrances of any cottage.
 Smoking is permitted in the parking lot area only.

 Please note that we do not provide daily housekeeping.
-Should you find yourself needing anything, please let our staff know in 48B.
+Should you find yourself needing anything, please let our staff know.
 Please note the development has a septic system that very is sensitive.
 Please do not flush anything except toilet paper down the toilets and be mindful of what goes down the sink drains.
 Thank you.

 Online Guest Directory